 Once you have an XForms

 .xml file in hand, we strongly recommend that you first double check that it is valid using ODK Validate.
 Once you have confirmation that your form will work, the next step will be to upload it into ODK Central.
-To do this, log into the management website, and navigate to the Forms listing page by clicking on at the top of the screen.
+To do this, navigate to the Project (click on its name from the ODK Central homepage) to which you would like to add the Form, and locate the Forms listing section at the bottom of that page:

-From there, click on the Create a new form button on the right side of the screen, and you should see a popup appear:
+From there, click on the New button next to the section header, and you should see a popup appear: